Defending Yourself at Home

 It is worth noting that there are a few exceptions to this law – for example, a person cannot shoot a law enforcement officer who has a valid reason to be on the property.
 A person cannot claim self defense in the home if he or she was using the residence to further criminal activity or if the force was used against someone who had a legal right to be on the property.
 But generally, if a person feels threatened by an intruder in his or her home, Florida law provides allowances for that person to use deadly force, with few legal hurdles to claiming self defense.

-If you or a loved one have used force in self defense, it can be important to have an attorney on your side.
-You could potentially face criminal investigations or sanctions regarding the use of force – our attorneys can help you review all of your options and make the decision that is right for your individual circumstances.
-Contact the experienced Florida attorneys at The Baez Law Firm for a consultation today.
+If you or a loved one have used force in self defense, it can be important to have an lawyer on your side.
+You could potentially face criminal investigations or sanctions regarding the use of force – our lawyers can help you review all of your options and make the decision that is right for your individual circumstances.
+Contact the experienced Florida lawyers at The Baez Law Firm for a consultation today.